mtk3d/releaser/README.md

 Background: We have git repository on GitLab, with merged developer's branches to master

 Given master branch with unreleased changes
-When maintainer will release new version
+When maintainer release new version
-Then changelog file will be updated
+Then changelog file is updated
-And new git tag will be created
+And new git tag is created
-And release will be published
+And release is published
 ```

 ## Configuration defaults